P/E RATIO: [PASS]

 If the growth rate of the prior three quarter's earnings, 29.77%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -502.04%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
 The growth rate over this period for CAM is -502.0%, and it would therefore fail this test.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [FAIL]

 The EPS growth rate for the current quarter, -502.04% must be greater than or equal to the historical growth which is 16.25%.
 Since this is not the case CAM would therefore fail this test.

 EARNINGS PERSISTENCE: [FAIL]

-The final important criterion in this approach is that Earnings Growth be at least 15% per year.
-CAM's long-term growth rate of 8.14%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.
+One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
+CAM's long-term growth rate of 16.25%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, passes this test.